Pontiac Firebird: 1993–1997

 Firebird performance levels improved for 1996, with the establishment of the stronger 200-hp 3.8 L V6 as the new base engine, and the power rating of the LT1 increased to 285 for 1996, due to its new dual catalytic-converter exhaust system.
 1996 was also the first model year of the OBD-II computer system.
 Optional performance enhancements were available for each Firebird trim level; the Y87 performance packages for V6s added mechanical features of the V8 setups, such as four-wheel disc brakes, faster-response steering, limited-slip rear differential, and dual tailpipes.
 For Formulas and Trans Ams, functional dual-inlet "Ram Air" hoods returned as part of the WS6 performance package.
 The optional package boosted rated horsepower from 285 to 305, and torque from 325 lb·ft to 335.
-Also included were 17x9-inch wheels with 275/40ZR17 tires, suspension improvements, oval dual tailpipe tips, and a WS6 badge.
-Bilstein shocks were a further option with the package.
+Also included were 17x9-inch wheels with 275/40ZR17 tires, suspension improvements, oval-shaped dual tailpipe tips, and a WS6 badge.
+Bilstein shocks was a further option with the package.

 The 1997 model year introduced standard air conditioning, daytime running lamps (utilizing the front turn signal lamps), a digital odometer, and optional 500-watt Monsoon cassette or compact disc stereo systems to all Firebird trim levels.
 For V6 Firebirds, a W68 sport appearance package was also introduced as a counterpart to the Camaro RS trim level.
 The WS6 "Ram Air" performance package was now also an option for the Formula and Trans Am convertibles, although these convertibles did not receive the 17-inch wheel-and-tire combination.
 There were 41 Formula convertibles and 463 Trans Am convertibles produced from 1996 until 1997 with the WS6 package.